How to Defend a Leg Drag Guard Pass

 Which leg drag is harder to deal with?

-Always remember that jiu jitsu is ever-evolving.
+Always remember that jiu jitsu is always evolving.
 Today's techniques are tomorrow's counters, and this inter-weaving will never end as long as there are people doing jiu jitsu and a community to tie people together.
 These techniques represent an excellent example of a process that starts out relatively simple, but which then necessarily evolves into something far more complex.
 Become a part of this creation process and add your own techniques to this evolving body of work!